kernelci/kernelci-core/README.md

 # Submit and poll all LAVA jobs in the current working directory to a specific server, bundle stream.
 Once the results have been obtained, store the results in a JSON encoded file for use later with the dashboard reporting tool.
 ./lava-job-runner.py <username> <lava token> http://my.lavaserver.com/RPC2/ --stream /anonymous/mybundle/ --boot results/kernel-ci.json --lab <lab-id> --api http://api.kernelci.org --token <dashboard token>
 ```
+It will run jobs in the current directory.
+You can override the default behaviour by passing the jobs directory in the `--jobs` parameter.

 ## Usage instructions for lava-report.py:
 This command line tool will report the results of LAVA jobs given a JSON results file.